Why Mexico?

 Future Plans

-The SMSG recently convened a workshop in Puebla, Mexico.
+In 2018, the SMSG convened a workshop in Puebla, Mexico.
 With the generous support of Africam Safari, who hosted the workshop, experts in Mexican small mammals and conservation met to share knowledge and develop a plan to expand and promote conservation and research in this Key Region.